Introduction to Master CSS

 What is Master CSS?

-A CSS language
+The CSS language

 Master CSS is a markup-driven CSS language with smart rules allowing you to write familiar CSS using concise syntax within HTML/JSX.